ETS-Android3/FS-CSCI150-F21-Team3/README.md

 Francisco Gomez

-Mark R.Jagdeep
+Mark R.

+Jagdeep Sran

-SranAgustin Valadez
+Agustin Valadez

 **Description**
 ------------------

-The Play-pal app is an app that brings together caring and responsible dog owners.
-Dogs need to socialize with other dogs because this helps them with their behavior, health, and happiness.
-The goal of this app is to make it easier for dog owners to have their dogs socialize with other dogs.
-Owners can look at different dog profiles to find dogs they want their dogs to socialize with.
+Playpal is an Android based mobile application that brings together caring and responsible dog owners.
+Dogs greatly benefit from socializing with each other because this helps them with their behavior, health, and happiness.
+The goal of this app is to make it easier for users to locate and communicate with other users in order to set playdates for their respective dogs.
+Users can approve or skip different profiles to find dogs they believe their own dogs would socialize well with.